iyifr/iyi/src/content/blog/How to travel through time.md

 Every time this snapshot changes, we move forward in time.

-To shift time backwards, you have to reset the global state of aeons of data to the snapshot of the point in time you wish to travel into.
+To shift time backwards, you have to reset the global state of aeons of data about the universe to a snapshot of it at the exact point in time you wish to travel into.

 To shift time forwards, you would have to accelerate the changes and randomness and arrive at a new snapshot several trillions of iterations ahead.